Skip Navigation

 Result: Advocates have been quick to point out that these announcements are short on details and misleading.
 And while officials have not disclosed the specific procedures they use to identify potential noncitizen voters, similar efforts in the past were rife with error.

 That seems to be the case this time around as well.
 In Tennessee, thousands of the voters sent letters have already provided proof that they are citizens, and the state abandoned plans to purge the recipients.
-There is already reporting about eligible citizens targeted by the purges and notices in Alabama and Ohio.
+There is already reporting about eligible citizens targeted by the purges and notices in Alabama, Ohio, and Texas.
 None of this comes as a surprise.
 In his press release announcing the Alabama purge, Secretary of State Allen admitted that flagged individuals may have become naturalized after their IDs were issued.
 Virginia officials have acknowledged in the past that the systems they use can accidentally flag citizens as potential noncitizens, and that they send out cancellation notices without confirming citizenship status.
+The purges in Alabama and Virginia have also caught the attention of the Justice Department which recently sued the states for violating federal voting rights laws.

 Who: Rudolph Giuliani, former New York City mayor turned attorney for Donald Trump